HiassofT/highspeed-sio/README.txt

 First, the code tries to send a $3F command (get speed byte) to the drive.
 All ultra-speed capable devices support this command and will return the pokey-divisor byte.
 If this command succeeds, the byte is stored in the table.
-In addition to that, a $48 command with DAUX set to $0020 (Happy 1050: enable fast writes) is also sent to the drive.
-Although other drives don't need this (and, most likely, don't even support this command), Happy drives might corrupt data when writing to disk in highspeed mode if fast write is disabled (thanks to ijor for pointing this out!).
+Then it's checked if the byte is $0A.
+If this is the case, the drive is most certainly a Happy 1050 and a $48 command with DAUX=$0020 is sent.
+This enables fast writes and is needed by the Happy drives, otherwise they might write corrupted data to the disk when writing in highspeed mode (thanks to ijor for this info!).

 Then, the code tries to send a $53 command (get status) in 1050 Turbo and XF551 mode.
 If it's a 1050 Turbo, $80 is stored in the speed table,